 This resource from the National Association of County and City Health Officials (NACCHO) describes local programs from across the U.S. that serve expectant and parenting young families, challenges faced by these types of programs, and recommendations.

-This video describes how the work of PAF grantees support expectant and parenting youth in caring for children, building healthier relationships, and achieving their goals.
+This Office of Population Affairs (OPA) video describes how former Pregnancy Assistance Fund PAF grantees support expectant and parenting youth in caring for children, building healthier relationships, and achieving their goals.

-This brief from OAH provides information on key lessons on sustainability that were learned from a set of grantees funded through the PAF Program.
+This OPA webpage provides information on key lessons on sustainability that were learned from a set of grantees funded through the PAF program.

 Other Resources on this Topic